spreadmonitor-playground/github-logged-time/README.md

 ### Configuration

-After installation you need to add your personal Toggl access token from the [bottom of the profile page][toggl-profile-page] to the init script.
+After installation you need to add your personal Toggl access token from the [bottom of the profile page][toggl-profile-page] to the init script and define the mapping between the Toggl project IDs and github repo names.

 [tampermonkey]: https://www.tampermonkey.net/
 [install-url]: https://cdn.jsdelivr.net/gh/spreadmonitor-playground/github-logged-time/src/install.user.js